chakrabar/chakrabar.github.io/_posts/articles/2018-08-25-coding-guidelines.md

    4. Always write short methods, short classes
    5. One single method should not have too many logic, long conditional flow or too many parameters (exception can be, for example, mapper methods for third-party/legacy entities)
    6. One single class should not have many methods [See SRP in SOLID]
-   7. Methods over 20 lines and classes over 100 lines should be thought through, for possible "separation of concerns"
+   7. Methods over 20 lines and classes over 100 lines should be thought through, for possible **_"separation of concerns"_**.
+Separation of concerns is extremely important for a codebase to be maintainable in long term.
+It basically means, separate your concerns so that different entities (interface, class, package etc.) have their own independent things to take care of.
+For example, do NOT make the same method read data from database, and also format it for the UI.
+Reading data and formatting data are two different concerns.

 6. **SOLID principles** - follow religiously, they will battle out the evils of bad code
    1. Strictly follow _Single Responsibility Principle (SRP)_ when writing methods, classes, modules, projects., packages or any other code entities.
 They all must have one and only one reason to change